 An anecdote from your past that validates your conduct and commitment to diversity would help you here.

+We hope you enjoyed these nursing interview tips.
 If you want to become a nurse but you don’t have the relevant qualifications to start your training, we can help.